GutenkunstLab/SloppyCell/Doc/README.txt

 .. topic:: News

+   October 18th, 2005: **Welcome ICSB Participants!**

+      Perhaps we have some visitors who saw our posters at the 6th International Conference on Systems Biology.
+If you're interested in our methods, please download SloppyCell and check it out.

+      Unfortunately, we weren't able to get all we wanted finished in time for the conference.
+More complete documentation is forthcoming, as is an updated Windows build.
+In the meantime, you can look in SloppyCell/Example for a script that uses almost all of our functionality.

+      Please email the sloppycell-users `mailing list`_ for assistance, or contact `Ryan Gutenkunst`_ directly.

    July 4th, 2005: **SloppyCell 0.1 Released**

       This is the initial public release of SloppyCell.
 Please see the